Transactional emails can increase customer retention and speed up time to next purchase

 The average open rate for a transactional email varies depending on industry, but in general, they are higher than they are for marketing emails.

-According to the latest Klaviyo benchmarks report, average open rates across all post-purchase emails, including transactional emails, exceed 60%.
+According to the latest Klaviyo email benchmarks report, average open rates across all post-purchase emails, including transactional emails, is nearly 60% compared to a 49% overall automation average.

 That makes sense—the customer receives these emails at a time when they’re most excited about their recent purchase.
 It’s also why it’s so important to view your transactional emails as an opportunity to strengthen a customer’s ties to your brand.